Other Research at Ocean Station Papa

 UW APL Waverider Mooring

 As part of a larger project to understand the impact of surface waves on the ocean mixed layer, a team of scientists from the Applied Physics Laboratory at the University of Washington, led by Jim Thomson, has been measuring waves at Ocean Weather Station Papa.
-The first deployment was on June 15, 2010 by OCS personnel, with subsequent deployments in October 2012 and December 2014 by the UW.
+The first deployment was on June 15, 2010 by OCS personnel, with subsequent deployments in October 2012 and early 2015 by the UW.
+The 2015 Waverider broke free from its mooring and was replaced in 2018.

 Subsurface ADCP Mooring for Ocean Currents